JungKoo Kang

 Can you talk about some of the pros and cons of eldercare in America?

-I think there are more pros than cons, but with my English not being good, the medical paperwork can be complicated.
+I think there are more pros than cons, but since my English is not good, medical paperwork can be complicated.

 What was your relationship like with your parents?